Eleanor Mosley: Image and reputation

-Milliners had to be their own best advertising and subsequently they and their apprentices and shop girls were well dressed in the latest styles.
+Milliners had to be their own best advertising and subsequently, they and their apprentices and shop girls were well dressed in the latest styles.
 Even if they had their own shop, milliners or their employees often had to visit the homes of their clients to show them goods or to deliver finished items.
 The painting by François Boucher, The Milliner (The Morning) has come to personify the image of the milliner: a well-dressed young woman with the tools of her trade - her bandboxes, trims, and wooden stick for taking measurements.

 This print by Denis Diderot from his Encyclopédie shows a dressmakers shop filled with well-dressed respectable young women helping female customers choose from a variety of dresses and accessories.
 Mosley's own shop was likely quite similar.

-Other images, such as Robert Dighton's A Mourning Ramble shows young women who seem to more interested in flirting with male customers than in making sales.
+Other images, such as Robert Dighton's A Mourning Ramble shows young women who seem to be more interested in flirting with male customers than in making sales.
 This satirical print by James Caldwell compares the "Charming Millener" to a demirep (which is a woman of questionable morals).

 The London Tradesman actually warned young women against going into the millinery trade: